 Users can see how much capacity their apps are using by going to Logs on the left-side nav.
 The first chart shows how much time the app has hit its maximum capacity; the second chart shows how much capacity has been used by the app relative to its maximum capacity.
-Further down on the page is the server capacity usage details chart, which shows the breakdown of capacity used by different parts of the app.
+Further down on the page is the server capacity usage details chart, which shows the breakdown of capacity used by different parts of the app within the past 24 hours.
 If an app is slow and is hitting capacity limits, purchasing reserved additional capacity may help.

 Dedicated instances can help with performance in three primary ways:

 Geography - a dedicated instance can be located geographically closer to your users, which helps with the performance of large static assets

 Heavy data operations - these can be substantially faster on a dedicated instance